arazmj/sentry/DESIGN.md

 ### Job Initialization:
 * User starts a job via CLI.
 * The server authorizes the user against for the request against the roles defined in sentry-security.
-  * The client identity is the CN field of the CA
+  * The client identity is the CN field of the certificate
+    * For testing purposes, both the client and server are using a self-signed CA. However, in production, the client should present a user certificate signed by a trusted CA, not the CA itself.
   * The action will run if the client identity is defined in `sentry-roles.toml` file and the user has permission for the action.
 * The server validates request and spawns a new process using `/bin/sh -c`.
 * The process is assigned to a cgroup with defined CPU, memory, and I/O constraints.